best-practice-and-impact/qa-of-code-guidance/_sources/testing_code.md

 Additionally, it allows others that are reviewing your code to see the results of your tests.

 An alternative to continuous integration, is using a Git hook.
-[Git hooks](https://git-scm.com/docs/githooks) are scripts which can be set to run locally at specific points in your Git workflow.
+[Git hooks](https://git-scm.com/docs/githooks) are scripts that can be set to run locally at specific points in your Git workflow.
 For example, we might set up a `pre-commit` or `pre-push` hook that runs our tests before we make each commit or push to the remote repository.
 This might stop our commit/push if the tests fail, so that we don't push breaking changes to our remote repository.